MostafaHassanein0/brain-game/README.md

 ---
 Date: 15.12.2021
 Round : Second Round
-we ranked 2nd palce overall +60 team
+we ranked 2nd palce overall +60 team from different cities.
 It was developed by me and my teammate for "the Upper Egypt Cities Competition for Educational Programming Projects".
 By Mostafa Gamal & Mostafa Gamal